Spocdoc/ace_mvc/bugs.md

     the best solution is to restore the DOM cache somehow in each view that whose template is bootstrapped from the page

+  - sessions don't currently expire out of the database. there will have to be a mechanism for removing them

+  - does socket.io when using the redisstore lead to memory leaks if the application crashes?

 # Error handling

   - there should be better error handling on the client side